cmenseau/spring-tf-gcp/README.md

 - [x] Update Github Actions so that a push to main automatically deploys the app on GCP Compute Engine https://github.com/google-github-actions/ssh-compute
 - [x] Add a graph for CI/CD steps
 - [x] Use 2 different service accounts for Compute Engine instance and to get read access to Artifact Registry.
 The current use of a single service account is unclear
+- [x] Display build ID in the Java App
+- [x] Reorganize the 2 Dockerfiles
 - [ ] Best practices and hiding of passwords / identifiers
 - [ ] Create a cloud endpoint to make the API online : https://cloud.google.com/endpoints/docs/openapi/get-started-compute-engine-docker
-- [ ] Display build ID in the Java App
 - [ ] Find a way to run the terraform command in Github Actions
 - [ ] Use Cloud Run
-- [ ] Find another way to pass DB credentials when deploying the new container
+- [ ] Find another way to pass DB credentials when deploying the new container (currently using env.list file)
 - [ ] See whether startup scripts of Compute instances can be moved away from metadata_startup_script
-- [ ] Related : on terraform apply : find a way to create the instance with the latest version (currently a hardcoded tag is used) -> is it really necessary since
+- [ ] Related : on terraform apply : find a way to create the instance with the latest version (currently a hardcoded tag is used) ??
-- [ ] Check if possible to merge the 2 Dockerfiles

 # CI/CD pipeline with Github Actions